amberhe613/Cyelp/dev_readme.md

 - [ ] can't create new restaurant
 - [ ] create new restaurant always under get restaurants
 - [x] reviews delete not update
+- [ ] restaurant list page navbar login hide when login
+- [ ] sort function (by rate, by location, by review numbers, by saved numbers" for restaurant list
+- [ ] show review numbers of restaurant in restaurant list page
+- [ ] show review numbers of user in restaurant detail page
+- [ ] add admin role to manage restaurant delete